-Some shading products are directly measured and stored in the WINDOW Shading Layer Library, some products are defined from materials in Shading Material library as well as the Shading Layer Library, whereas storm windows and window panels are defined in the Glass Library.
+Some shading products are directly measured and stored in the WINDOW Shading Layer Library, some products are defined from materials in Shading Material library as well as the Shading Layer Library, whereas secondary windows are defined in the Glass Library.
+Awnings are defined in the Awning Library and then applied directly to a record in the Window Library.
 The following products are included in the AERC certification process:

+- Awning

 - Cellular Shade

+- Insulating Quilt (modeled as roller shade or solar screen as appropriate)

+- Pleated Shade

+- Roller Shade

+- Roller Shutter

+- Roman Shade

+- Secondary Window

 - Slat Shade

-- Roller Shade

-- Storm Window and Window Panel

-- Pleated Shade

 - Solar Screen

 - Surface Applied Film

+- Venetian Blind

+- Vertical Louver